canonical/launchpad-manual/user/how-to/projects/project-translations/import-project-translations.rst

 you expect to make frequent translations outside of Launchpad.

--  **Continuous**: on your project's translations settings page choose ``mport template and translation files`` to automatically import any ``.po`` that are in the branch, whenever Launchpad imports ``.pot`` files from the branch.
+-  **Continuous**: on your project's translations settings page choose ``import template and translation files`` to automatically import any ``.po`` that are in the branch, whenever Launchpad imports ``.pot`` files from the branch.
 -  **One off:** go to the ``Request Bazaar Import`` page to request a